-MT 122 College Algebra
+MT122 College Algebra

-Student learning objectives include: graphing, analyzing, and solving linear, quadratic, polynomial, rational, logarithmic and exponential functions and equations, solving systems of equations and inequalities, matrices, and other topics as time permits.
-Mathematical Sciences credit; consult transfer catalog for specific program math requirements.
+Student learning outcomes include: graphing, analyzing, and solving linear, quadratic, polynomial, rational, logarithmic and exponential functions and equations, solving systems of equations and inequalities, matrices, and other topics as time permits.
+This course satisfies the general education mathematics requirement.

 PREREQUISITE: MT110 or appropriate math placement score no older than three years.
 (F, SP, OF, OSP, OSU)